Holy God, forgive us, for we have forgotten our baptism.

 You call us to draw near, but we turn away in fear and shame.

-You call us to love our neighbor, but we allow our distrust and preoccupations to justify our indifference.
+You call us to love our neighbour, but we allow our distrust and preoccupations to justify our indifference.

 You call us to love ourselves, but the voices of insecurity and self-criticism drown out your message of our own value and worth.